 - Mince pies: Mince pies are not Danish, but they're seasonal, spiced and warm, which is perfect to create hygge.

 - Comfort food: Winter in Denmark is harsh, and people eat plenty of roasted meat and vegetables like cabbage, sprouts and turnips.
 You can also make other sorts of winter food like fritters or terrines.

 These have been our decoration tips and ideas on how to create hygge for Christmas.

 Do you have any advice on what to make and what to put up for a cozy, Nordic-inspired Christmas with your loved ones?
 Tell us in the comments section!

-If you want to read similar articles to How to Create Hygge for Christmas - Decoration Tips for the Holidays, we recommend you visit our Interior Design and Decor category.
+If you'd like to read similar articles to How to Create Hygge for Christmas - Decoration Tips for the Holidays, we recommend you browse around our Interior Design and Decor category.